Drinking water quality

 Though most systems get water from groundwater, about one-fourth of the state 's residents drink water that comes from surface water systems.

 About one-fifth of Minnesota residents drink water that comes from private wells.

 Community Water Systems serve 80% of MinnesotansPercent of population served in MN by drinking water source

 Systems must meet Safe Drinking Water Act standards

-MDH published Drinking Water Annual Reports that provide summaries of water sampling and monitoring results for Minnesota.
+MDH published Drinking Water Annual Reports provide summaries of water sampling and monitoring results for Minnesota.
 Local water suppliers also publish their own annual water quality reports (Consumer Confidence Reports) and distribute them to their customers.
 These may be obtained by request from local water utilities or through MDH 's Search for your Consumer Confidence Report (CCR).